 As I approached the first mound of flesh lying motionless on the grass, a man wielding an axe violently attacked the bull’s rib cage with contempt.
 I looked at Nico and Colin and perceived horror and fascination in their faces.
 I inhaled and exhaled the ambrosia, over and over.
 If a dog could overdose on the smell of raw, juicy meat, I’d have died on the spot.
 I felt a joyful disorder and sinful desire at the same time.

 We continued.
 I stepped through puddles of blood and gastric juices.
 Hundreds of bulls and heifers dotted the landscape.
 The sap of life leaked from their orifices and some still twitched with hopelessness.
 I watched these humans wrestle a heifer to the ground, battling with her until achieving total submission.
 I looked at the cow and saw shock in her eye.
 A deep breath of resignation puffed out through her snout.
-They hadn’t cut her throat but she was already dead, given over to the intellect of man.
+They hadn’t cut her throat but she was already dead, given over to the violent greed of man.
 We shared an animal moment of instinct right before her throat was separated by a large knife.
-And then the smell of butchery made me forget any emotion I had for the creature.
+The smell of the butchery soon made me forget any emotion I had for the creature.

 Within this large crowd of bipeds, a group of spectators followed me everywhere I went.
 This very annoying traveling fan club continuously blocked my views of the sweet carnage.
 They tried to touch me, to pull my tail, but mostly they stared at me.
 None of it made any sense to me.
-Everywhere, bloodthirsty humans wrestled with hoofed monsters using only a rope, then massacred the beasts with only a knife and promptly reduced the cow to a pile of steamy flesh and bone laid out on eucalyptus leaves for show.
+Everywhere, bloodthirsty humans wrestled with hoofed monsters using only a rope, then massacred the beasts with only a knife, and then promptly reduced the cow to a pile of steamy flesh and bone laid out on eucalyptus leaves for show.
 Such a spectacle is seldom seen!
-And still, dozens of dumb humans gazed at 12 kilos of black and white fur with a long tail.
-These morons took more photos of me than my human friends took of the mayhem!
-I’m a dog, not a kangaroo.
+And still, dozens of dumb humans erroneously gazed at me, 12 kilos of black and white fur and a long tail.
+These morons took more photos of me than of the blood and carnage.
+I am not a kangaroo.
+I am dog.

-The humans continued to slaughter their animals.
+The humans continued with the slaughter.
+These poor animals.
 Busloads of people arrived and went straight for the piles of meat.
 A man picked up a hindquarter, then picked up another.
 Negotiating the weight of the sacrifice.
 Blood, debate & money.

 I admit for once in my life, I was jealous of this hideous species, this strange way of hunting such passive beasts and the resulting feast!
 I know that I may never kill a bull, but I will continue to chase them and annoy them.
 And I know that because of my friendship with man, a small piece of the prey will always fall into my dish.